 Most of the images here were taken in Australia.
 I now spend much of my time heading out on road trips with my camera - this has become the creative outlet I have been looking for.
 My first visits to remote regions of Australia was as an 18/19 year old working for drilling companies as we explored for minerals.
 It was rough in those days, unlike my travels now in the comfort of a modern four wheel drive.
 My fascination with the outback however goes back to these early visits.

 I have also included a few of my very early shots from Nepal; I started visiting the Himalaya in 1974 and have been back many times.
 My visits there had a profound impact on my life and so I included these shots purely for sentimental reasons.
 In the early '80's I guided tours through parts of Northern India and developed a great fondness for this region.
 I feel I have had a very fortunate life.

-I use the camera to 'write' the stories I cannot commit to words.
-I have always struggled with the written word, it does not come naturally to me and so I was attracted to a camera because I could use this device to express how I feel about the world.
-Using a camera I can give meaning to my own life and the world I inhabit.
 The world is a wonderful, beautiful, mysterious and deeply inspiring place.
 Its transient nature can at once be both a source of deep sadness and of profound wonderment that we have this brief moment of life to experience it.
 I hope with my photos I can convey some of the beauty and wonder of what I experience.
-Please let me know what you think.

-I have had several exhibitions over the past 6 years with my first solo show in Melbourne in 2017 and have a number of works in private collections both here in Australia and overseas.
+I have had several exhibitions over the past 7 years with my first solo show in Melbourne in 2017 and have a number of works in private collections both here in Australia, NZ and the USA.